EllieDiscord/Ellie/readme.md

-Ellie is a multipurpose moderation, economy and fun bot, featuring hundreds of commands for hours of endless entertainment.
+Ellie is a Discord bot that focuses on multipurpose moderation, economy and fun bot, featuring hundreds of commands for hours of endless entertainment.
 We range anywhere from banning people to robbing other people in our realistic economy system.
 These are just a few reasons why many people use Ellie, and why you should too!

 Features